Why Are My Calathea Leaves Curling? (And What to Do)

 The Fix

-- Move the plant to a spot with bright, indirect light
+- Move to a spot with bright, indirect light, a few feet from a window, or behind a sheer curtain

-- Calatheas can tolerate low light, but growth will slow
+- They can tolerate lower light, but the patterns won’t be as vivid and growth will slow

 4. Temperature Stress